-In parallel to distinguishing the Druze from Arabs, Israel has acted for the separation of the Druze from Islam.
-Despite recurrent tensions between the Druze and other Muslims along the history, the Islamic roots of the Druze religion were generally not disputed.
+In parallel to its attempt to distinguish the Druze from Arabs, Israel has acted to distance the Druze from Islam.
+Despite recurrent tensions between the Druze and other Muslims throughout history, the Islamic roots of the Druze religion were generally not disputed.
 During the Ottoman period, the Druze in the Middle East were recognized as part of Muslim society.
 Some of the requests made by Druze leaders to be known as a separate millet, or people, were not approved by the Ottoman administration.

-In order to deepen their separation from Islam, Israel granted the Druze religious autonomy in 1957, a move that was followed by the establishment of a Druze religious council and religious courts, under the supervision of a special department of the Ministry of Religions.
-Over the years, Israeli authorities has encouraged the Druze to celebrate ''purely'' Druze holidays on the expense of the Muslim celebrations.
-In implementing this policy, Israeli authorities decided to utilize the Nabi Shu‘ayb shrine in Galilee, and make it into a site of Druze pilgrimage.
+In order to deepen the separation of the Druze from Islam, Israel granted the Druze religious autonomy in 1957, a move that was followed by the establishment of a Druze religious council and religious courts under the supervision of a special department of the Ministry of Religions.
+Over the years, Israeli authorities have encouraged the Druze to celebrate “purely” Druze holidays at the expense of Muslim celebrations.
+In implementing this policy, Israeli authorities decided to utilize the Nabi Shu‘ayb shrine in Galilee, transforming it into a Druze pilgrimage site.
 The IDF used the site for its first swearing-in ceremony in 1949, when new Druze recruits were asked to solemnly pledge their allegiance to the Jewish state.
-By 1954, the pilgrimage for Nabi Shu‘ayb had become an official holiday, soon to be followed by similarly officially recognized Druze feasts such as Id al-Kadir, Id Sablan, and others.
-In the same year, Israeli officials stopped recognizing Id al-Fitr as a Druze feast.
+By 1954, the pilgrimage for Nabi Shu‘ayb had become an official holiday, soon to be followed by other officially recognized Druze festivals such as Id al-Kadir and Id Sablan.
+In the same year, Israeli officials stopped recognizing Id al-Fitr as a Druze festival.

-Ethnic-Stereotypical Factor
+The Ethnic-Stereotypical Factor

-In her seminal work about the relationships between the military and ethnic groups, Cynthia Enloe defines 'martial race' as a concept which applied to "flag certain ethnic groups in a society as somehow inherently inclined towards military occupations, possessing some characteristics so embedded in its physical make-up – its 'blood' – that it passes beyond being simply a cultural – that is, an ethnic – precondition".
+In her seminal work about the relationships between the military and ethnic groups, Cynthia Enloe defines “martial race” as a concept applied to “flag certain ethnic groups in a society as somehow inherently inclined towards military occupations, possessing some characteristics so embedded in its physical make-up – its ‘blood’ – that it passes beyond being simply a cultural – that is, an ethnic – precondition.”

-Designation of the Druze in Israel as martial race soldiers was part and parcel of the inclusion and integrative narrative of the community into the IDF.
-In the Israeli society there is a wide consensus on the notion of a 'blood pact' between the Druze citizens and the Jewish state.
-The iconisation of the Druze as 'brave' and 'loyal soldiers' is enduring, and still very much present in the popular perception among the Israeli public, political elites and academia circles.
+The designation of the Druze in Israel as martial race soldiers was part and parcel of the inclusion and integrative narrative of the community into the IDF.
+In the Israeli society, there is a wide consensus on the notion of a “blood pact” between the Druze citizens and the Jewish state.
+The enduring iconization of the Druze as “brave” and “loyal soldiers” remains very much present among the Israeli public, political elite, and academia.

-Prime Minister Benjamin Netanyahu, who visited the Druze communities of Julis and Daliyat al-Karme on the occasion of the 2013 Nabi Shu‘ayb holiday, referred to the unique characteristics of the Druze:
+Prime Minister Benjamin Netanyahu, who visited the Druze communities of Julis and Daliyat al-Karmel on the occasion of the 2013 Nabi Shu‘ayb holiday, referred to the unique characteristics of the Druze:

-"I would like to express the appreciation of the people of Israel for the fallen among the Druze for the defense of the State of Israel.
+I would like to express the appreciation of the people of Israel for the fallen among the Druze for the defense of the State of Israel.
 They are brave and dedicated warriors, and I speak from personal experience.
-I fought shoulder to shoulder with Druze fighters and commanders, and my brother may he rest in peace, fought alongside Druze fighters who brought honor and security to the State of Israel".
+I fought shoulder to shoulder with Druze fighters and commanders, and my brother, may he rest in peace, fought alongside Druze fighters who brought honor and security to the State of Israel.

-In his book "The Druze: Between Sector, Nation and State", ex-IDF officer and academic figure Shuki Amrani, is circulating historical representations of bravery and loyalty of the Druze: "The victory of the Mamluks over the Tatars in battle in 1260, in which a Druze force participated, strongly strengthened their status.
-Their courage in battle and the loyalty they displayed earned them a reputation as brave warriors".
+In his book “The Druze: Between Sector, Nation and State,” ex-IDF officer and academic Shuki Amrani presents historical representations of the bravery and loyalty of the Druze: “The victory of the Mamluks over the Tatars in battle in 1260, in which a Druze force participated, strongly strengthened their status.
+Their courage in battle and the loyalty they displayed earned them a reputation as brave warriors.”

-Another Israeli scholar, Mordechai Nissan, has noted that "The military domain provided an opportunity for demonstrating the martial sinews in Druze culture and the patriotic spirit animating the community's contribution to the state".
+Another Israeli scholar, Mordechai Nissan, has noted that “the military domain provided an opportunity for demonstrating the martial sinews in Druze culture and the patriotic spirit animating the community’s contribution to the state.”

-Socioeconomic Factor
+The Socioeconomic Factor